 - Download the image as a jpg with the pin title used as the filename

-You can edit further details once you have any element selected by using the settings on the right:
+For more details you can further edit any element selected by using the settings on the right.
+Like:

 - Move the element back and forth through layers to control whether it displays under or on top of other elements